javiguerra777/capstone-fortnerf/README.md

 <p align="left">(<a href="#top">back to top</a>)</p>

 ## Contributing
-If you have a suggestion that could improve this project, please fork the repo anc create a pull request.
+If you have a suggestion that could improve this project, please fork the repo and create a pull request.
 You can simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
-Thank yoU!
+Thank you!

 1. Fork the project
 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)